AuSM Advocacy Committee: The Year in Review

 - Partnering with ARC, Upstream Arts, MN Brain Injury Alliance and other groups to pass a bill requiring training on sexual assault prevention for direct support providers.

-- Advocating for additional legislation including: Personal Care Attendant (PCA) wage increases, increased customized employment access, phase out for sub minimum wage, organ transplant regulations, and sensory friendly grants.
+- Advocating for additional legislation including: Personal Care Attendant (PCA) wage increases, increased customized employment access, equitable COVID-19 vaccine distribution, organ transplant regulations, and sensory friendly grants.

 - Joining COVID-19 workgroups with the Department of Human Services, Minnesota Department of Health, Minnesota Department of Education, Minnesota Disability Council, and national groups as well as groups in EIDBI, Employment First, TEFRA reform, waiver reform, and adult protective services reform.